Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The biggest difficulty in implementing these analyses was obtaining reliable trees.
 18S gene trees hardly conform to the expected species trees.
 In the case of gelatinous hosts, adding ingroups and outgroups wass sufficient to fix the greatest anomalies.
 For the hyperiid amphipod tree, I had to apply an external constraint to keep <i> Hyperietta stephenseni </i> from showing up as sistergroup to every other amphipod taxon.

 Another difficulty I found was figuring out what tools to use for cophylogenetic analyses and where to find them.
 Cophylogenetics and phylogenetic community ecology are not very popular fields, so few educational resources and guides are available for newcomers and early career scientists.
 The cophylogenetic analyses carried out here are not the only tests that can be done.
-There are many others such as CopyCat(), Jane (), Tarzan(), ... that claim to have a more accurate algorithm to compute congruence and infer evolutionary events.
+There are many others such as CopyCat (Meier-Kolthof et al., 2007), Jane (Conow et al., 2010), etcetera ... which claim to have a more accurate algorithm to compute congruence and infer co-evolutionary events.
 I feel that this field needs a thorough revision of the methods.

 If I did these analyses again, I would use concatenated matrix trees with newly collected molecular data for the species of interest.
 This way I would provide more accurate phylogenies upstrem, which would greatly improve the overall accuracy of the analyses.
 In addition, I would put more care in making informed decisions on the alignment and tree search parameters used.